justinchiu/probLang/chapters/writeup.md

 Frank and Goodman's model is able to reason that "blue" is more likely to refer to the blue circle, since "square" would have been a more informative utterance for the blue square.
 In our state, an ambiguous utterance could be "he" in a state with multiple male entities.
+In both cases, the state is static and the referent is inferred through the model.
+The Frank and Goodman model's literal listener \\(L_0\\) has a uniform prior over possible referents or objects in the state, and our model has a more informative prior over possible referents or entities in the state that is parameterized by their respective accessibilities.

 In order to disambiguate such an utterance we introduce two accessibility thresholds, one each for the demonstrative and pronoun referring expressions.